HF Sinclair (NYSE:DINO) Posts Earnings Results, Misses Estimates By $0.03 EPS

-HF Sinclair (NYSE:DINO – Get Rating) posted its quarterly earnings results on Monday.
+HF Sinclair (NYSE:DINO – Get Rating) released its earnings results on Monday.
 The company reported $4.58 EPS for the quarter, missing analysts’ consensus estimates of $4.61 by ($0.03), Briefing.com reports.
-HF Sinclair had a return on equity of 20.74% and a net margin of 5.61%.
-The company had revenue of $10.60 billion during the quarter, compared to the consensus estimate of $8.72 billion.
-During the same quarter in the previous year, the company posted $1.28 earnings per share.
-The company’s revenue for the quarter was up 126.2% on a year-over-year basis.
+The firm had revenue of $10.60 billion during the quarter, compared to analysts’ expectations of $8.72 billion.
+HF Sinclair had a net margin of 5.61% and a return on equity of 20.74%.
+The company’s revenue for the quarter was up 126.2% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $1.28 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, December 5th.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 5th.
 Investors of record on Monday, November 21st will be issued a $0.40 dividend.
-The ex-dividend date of this dividend is Friday, November 18th.
-This represents a $1.60 annualized dividend and a yield of 2.55%.
-HF Sinclair’s dividend payout ratio (DPR) is currently 20.51%.
+This represents a $1.60 annualized dividend and a dividend yield of 2.52%.
+The ex-dividend date is Friday, November 18th.
+HF Sinclair’s payout ratio is currently 20.51%.

 Insider Buying and Selling at HF Sinclair